 “BUT WE DON’T WANT TO DEVALUE THE BRAND BY OFFERING IT AT A DISCOUNTED RATE.”

-When you start suggesting a first-year discount on membership, this is one of the fears often expressed.
-All those benefits have value and are worth far more than what the organization has stated as their annual price to join.
+When you start suggesting a first-year discount, this is one of the fears often expressed.
+All those benefits have value and are presumably worth far more than what you’ve stated as their annual price.

-But before you jump to the conclusion that giving a discount in the first year devalues that membership, consider this:
+But before you jump to the conclusion that giving a discount in the first year devalues your “product”, consider this:

 “WHAT IF THIS SPECIAL DISCOUNTED FIRST-YEAR PRICE GOES VIRAL?
 WILL THEY TELL A FRIEND?
 WILL THAT FRIEND TELL OTHERS?”